deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 In 2022 the W3C finally adopted a direct method to disable WebRTC via a [WebRTC: Block CSP setting](https://www.w3.org/TR/CSP3/#directive-webrtc) but it's not implemented yet by browsers.
 The WebRTC CSP would allow webxdc and web2 applications and platforms a much saner way to control Browsers and for Chromium in particular getting rid of the FILL500 hack.
-Tip of the hat to [ZenHack](https://github.com/zenhack) who persevered in landing this new CSP directive and even went through the bureaucratic effort of becoming a registered W3C spec contributor to land it.
+Many thanks to [ZenHack](https://github.com/zenhack) who persevered in landing this new CSP directive and even went through the bureaucratic effort of becoming a registered W3C spec contributor to land it.